buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.16.1
+   - Made changes to the death message referencing for projectile kills to follow the format <Projectile>.<Source>.
+Naming format for projectiles follows the subinterface names for Projectile in the Spigot API.
+Naming format for living entity projectile sources (ie. not dispensers) follows the EntityType enum in the Spigot API.
+Dispenser projectile sources are simply named "dispenser" as the source.
+Updates to certain death message categories to follow the new format are recommended (llama -> llama_spit.llama, shulker -> shulker_bullet.shulker, fireball.blaze -> small_fireball.blaze, fireball.dispenser, small_fireball.dispenser, pearl -> ender_pearl.player, firework -> firework.player, potion.* -> splash_potion.*).
+Additional handling for deaths by wither skull projectiles (category wither_skull.wither) should also be added.
+   - Made changes to death message handling for deaths by contact with another block (cactus, sweet berry bush, pointed dripstone) to follow the format contact.<block name>.
+Updates to certain death message categories to follow the new format are recommended (cactuspoke -> contact.cactus, bush -> contact.sweet_berry_bush).
+   - Made changes to death message handling for deaths by getting crushed by a falling block (eg. anvil, pointed dripstone).
+Updates to certain death message categories to follow the new format are recommended (anvil -> falling_block.anvil).
+   - List sharing has been reworked to allow sharing of death messages for death reasons that would require a period (eg. "arrow.stray").
+   - List sharing has also been extended to handle non-mob reasons (eg. "falling_block.chipped_anvil" can be configured to pull from "falling_block.anvil").
+   - Added the ability to clear the item message list (`clearitemmsg`) and replace it with a blank string.
+This prevents appending a string to report the item used to kill a player in the death message.
+This is useful for per-message item reporting by using `&i` in the `noitem` messages instead.
+   - Removed automatic formatting of keys `itemMsg` and `listShare` from the previous update.
+   - Added code to automatically update the `listShare` format in the config to the new format used in this version - previously it used keys with Strings to keep track of list sharing, but now has been updated to use a List of Strings.
+A notification that the conversion has taken place will appear in the console when the plugin is enabled.
+No additional user action is necessary for the conversion to take place.
+   - Various tweaks and code cleanups.
+   - This plugin was built with spigot-api-1.18.1-R0.1-SNAPSHOT.jar obtained on January 16, 2022 at 9:26 AM PST.

 0.16
    - Keys `itemMsg` and `listShare` are automatically added with data consistent to what is in config.yml on plugin startup, if they do not exist in the config.
    - Cleanup of item message handling.
 Existing versions of the plugin should add the key itemMsg to the config, and add strings "[Material]" to the itemMsg list.
 [Material] corresponds to the Material enum of items that should cause a death message to be reported as a special item kill message when held by the killer (for mobs that carry an item in their main hand).
 To preserve previous functionality, itemMsg should be added in as a new key, with a String list containing "cod", "glowstone", "glowstone_dust", and "feather".
 Additionally, the key msg.rawfish should be altered to msg.cod, and the String list under msg.glowstone should be copied under a new key named msg.glowstone_dust.
 For an example of how to implement this, see config.yml.
 Note that a default itemMsg will be created on plugin startup if it does not exist in the config, but msg.glowstone_dust is not automatically created.